abdulkader4513/precily/README.md

 The above image shows the response of the root page.

 Overall, CI and CD process is completed.
-Step 1-5 are belongs to Continuous Integration and Step 6, Step 7 belong to Continuous deployment.
+Steps 1-5 belong to Continuous Integration and Step 6, Step 7 belong to Continuous deployment.

 ### Improvements:

-1. CI and CD can be separated into two separate Github Actions.
-It would be great to have approval process in between them.
+1. CI and CD can be separated into two separate GitHub Actions.
+It would be great to have an approval process between them.
 Proposed CICD method:

 CI - Step 1 to 5  → Developer Lead/Manager → CD - Step 6 to 7 (Development Server) → Approval from Architect/Manager  → CD - Step 6 to 7 (QA Server) → QA Sign Off → Approval from Architect/Manager  → CD - Step 6 to 7 (Production Server)

-2. Minikube is suitable for proof of concept and may be for development environment.
-It is better to go with managed Kubernetes Services like (AWS EKS, Linode LKE or something similar).
+2. Minikube is suitable for proof of concept and maybe for the development environment.
+It is better to go with managed Kubernetes Services like (AWS EKS, Linode LKE, or something similar).
-3. Provisioning of EC2 server is performed using AWS Console.
+3. Provisioning of the EC2 server is performed using AWS Console.
 Provisioning of EC2 using Terraform is much preferred because of the state file.
-4. While performing the Flask API for read ocr, the response took almost 6 seconds average.
-This may make the end users to wait longer time.
+4. While performing the Flask API for read OCR, the response took almost 6 seconds on average.
+This may make the end users wait a long time.
 So it is better to go with the decoupled process meaning get the request from the end user, store the message in the queue and send the response to the user that we received your request.
-All the queue messages can be processed by worker servers and it can notify the end user after processing is over, deletes the message from the queue.
+All the queue messages can be processed by worker servers and they can notify the end user after processing is over, and deletes the message from the queue.
-5. Settting minikube requires lots of installation.
-Ansible canhelp here to make the isntallation process easier and at scale.
+5. Setting up a minikube requires lots of installation.
+Ansible can help here to make the installation process easier and at scale.

-Reference:
+### Reference:

 1. Dockerfile for Python